-Is it even fall if you don’t drive upstate for the soul purpose of overindulging in apple products?
+Is it even fall if you don’t drive upstate for the sole-purpose of overindulging in apple products?

 A) A packed lot, I assumed, meant this was a popular and thus worth-visiting location.

-B) Despite the packed lot, we were given directions to any alternative spot for parking which was only a two minute walk away from the orchard.
+B) Despite the packed lot, we were given directions to an alternative spot for parking which was only a two-minute walk away from the orchard.

 C) This place must be filled with some friendly people, because have you ever attempted parking outside someone’s house in a back in the city?

 Apple Ridge Orchard’s screams “family fun”, though the bright, sunny day may have played a large hand in that.
 The decor consisted of scarecrows, crates of pumpkins, potted flowers, and a coop of chickens.
 I won’t lie, I was way more excited than some of the kids about the dozen chickens available for watching.
-But the major win was the amount of apples still available for the picking!
-While I’ve found some orchards to be rather scare outside of a two-week window in September, and others ravished by bird-nibbles or apples that looked as if they would turn to mush any second, Apple Ridge has acres of every variety, many in great condition.
+But the major win was the number of apples still available for the picking!
+While I’ve found some orchards to be rather scarce outside of a two-week window in September, and others ravished by bird-nibbles or apples that looked as if they would turn to mush any second, Apple Ridge has acres of every variety in perfect condition.